Davidson

 PROFILE FAQ

-Davidson has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Davidson has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region: Cultural and Environmental Education Centre in St Ives.
+AreaSearch has identified one major project likely affecting the region: Cultural and Environmental Education Centre in St Ives.
 Other key projects include Frenchs Forest Housing and Productivity Contribution (HPC), Northern Beaches Housing Reforms Implementation, and Northern Beaches Bus Network Improvements.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.